disraptor/disraptor/README.md

 What now?
 This refers to `http://localhost:8080/css/colors.css` and `http://localhost:8080/css/base.css` in the original context of the example document.
 In a Disraptor context, that’s no longer true.
 URLs relative to the document can be covered by the same technique mentioned above, but what about URLs like `'base.css'` (or `url('base.css')`)?
 They wouldn’t automatically be covered.

 For this reason, file-relative URLs are forbidden in Disraptor applications.
 Every URL in your CSS has to start with a slash character.

+#### Conflict-free naming of HTML IDs, classes and custom attributes

+In order to make sure that as little as possible Discourse styles and scripts affect Disraptor documents, you should prefix your HTML IDs, class names and custom attribute names and update all references (e.g. in CSS or JavaScript selectors) to these identifiers and names accordingly.
+One exception to this rule is reusing Discourse styles for your own components (e.g. reusing `<button>` styles).

+#### Selecting and querying DOM nodes

+In order to avoid side-effects of stylesheets and scripts of a Disraptor document on Discourse’s parent document, only DOM nodes of the Disraptor document must be selected/queried by these styles and scripts.